wshon/madedit-mod/README.txt

 Known issues:
 The Macro recording function will save all your commands to one document which means it will not record the "switching" between documents.
+Search in selection in column mode is not exact the selection highlighted.

 Feature/issues to be released
 -----------------------------